doctorfree/MusicPlayerPlus/README.md

 ### Initialize Music Database

-**NOTE:** MusicPlayerPlus version 1.0.3 release 1 and later perform an automated MPD music database initialization during execution of `mpcinit`.
+**NOTE:** MusicPlayerPlus version 1.0.3 release 1 and later perform an automated MPD music database initialization during execution of `mppinit`.

 For versions of MusicPlayerPlus prior to v1.0.3r1, initialize the music database with an MPD client and update the database.
 The `mpcplus` MPD